The process depends on whether you're applying as an undergraduate, postgraduate, domestic or international student.

 A non-refundable application processing fee of A$100 is charged.
 This fee is waived if you’re a sponsored student, or if you are granted an exemption by a University staff member during an office interview or recruitment event.

-As the application process for international students is complex, we have partnered with a range of agents and representatives overseas that can apply to the University and make arrangements on your behalf.
+If you need assistance with your application, we have partnered with a range of agents and representatives that can apply to the University and make arrangements on your behalf.

 If you are currently studying at the University of Sydney and are looking to transfer to a new course, you can apply directly to the faculty for an 'allowable transfer'.
 Otherwise, you can apply via the University’s Online Application portal on Find a Course.
 Contact your faculty to find out if your preferred course is an allowable transfer.